Prominent Russian journalist ‘severely beaten’ in attack in Chechnya | KRDO

 By Anna Chernova, Darya Tarasova and Lauren Kent, CNN

-Milashina and attorney Alexander Nemov were on the way to attend a court sentencing of a human rights activist in Chechnya’s regional capital, Grozny, when their car was blocked on the road and attacked by armed men, who broke the journalist’s fingers, stabbed the lawyer, and smashed the pair’s equipment, according to Novaya Gazeta.
+Milashina and attorney Alexander Nemov were attacked while they were on the way to attend a court sentencing of a human rights activist in Chechnya’s regional capital, Grozny.

-“Several masked people severely beat Elena and Alexander, took their phones, demanding they unblocked them, destroyed their equipment and documents,” Novaya Gazeta said in a statement.
-“They beat them with batons and kicked them with their feet.”

-“Elena Milashina has a closed head wound and several broken fingers on her hands,” the newspaper’s statement said, adding that Milashina “passed out several times.”

-Images published by the newspaper showed Milashina, whose head appeared to have been shaven, covered in a green substance and with bandages on both her hands.
+She said her attackers “knew what they were doing,” and were “in a hurry,” explaining she believes they intended to frighten her and gain access to her and Nemov’s devices.

+“They beat us up two times,” Milashina said in a recorded interview with her employer Novaya Gazeta.
+“They were very specific, they knew what they wanted, knew what their limits were, beyond which they could not go.”

+In the video interview Milashina is shown visibly bruised, her head shaved off and painted green.

+“They did this,” she says when asked about her hair.
+“I don’t have any wounds, thank God, just bruises,” she added, going on to explain she believes Nemov and her were targeted for their professional activity,.

-Nemov was beaten and stabbed with a knife, but he still planned on attending the court hearing, according to the newspaper.
+Nemov was beaten and stabbed with a knife, but he still planned on attending the court hearing, according to the Novaya Gazeta.

 Milashina and Nemov were attending a court ruling in the case of Zarema Musaeva – the mother of Chechen activists, the Yangulbaev brothers, who are vocal critics of Chechen leader Ramzan Kadyrov.
 Musaeva was sentenced to five years and six months in prison on charges of fraud and violence against a police officer, TASS said.